-The Corporation is constantly monitoring technological changes.
-D-BOX's major development efforts are aimed at reducing the costs of manufacturing its products and to offer new technological solutions.
-In fact, the Corporation plans to launch various new products during the following year, which will follow the evolution of the industrial and entertainment markets and will respond to the new needs of the Corporation's clientele.
-In addition, D-BOX is continually developing new software tools to optimize and automate its operations as much as possible, such as the programming of motion codes without compromising the quality of D-BOX products.
+D-BOX is constantly monitoring the technological landscape in the field of motion systems.
+D-BOX's major development efforts are aimed at offering new technological solutions at a competitive price intended for a rapidly growing list of sub-markets in the entertainment and industrial markets.
+In the past year, the Corporation has launched new products that respond to the new needs of the Corporation's diverse clientele.
+In addition, D-BOX is continuously developing new software tools to optimize and automate its operations as much as possible, such as the programming of motion codes without compromising the quality of D-BOX products.

-The Corporation annually devotes substantial resources to improving the products based on its technology and to reducing the manufacturing costs of such products.
-These improvements have made it possible for the Corporation to release products for a variety of applications for the commercial theatre and home entertainment submarkets.
-A large part of these activities targeted the quality and reliability of the components and involved a series of laboratory tests that resulted in the certification of all of the system's components.
+The Corporation annually devotes substantial resources to developing and improving its products.
+These advancements have made it possible for the Corporation to release products for a variety of applications for the commercial theatre and home entertainment sub-markets.
+These initiatives also focus on adapting the system to various international markets in order to comply with local standards and certifications required in each targeted country.

-Development efforts in the area of commercial theatres and home entertainment are geared primarily towards promoting a reduction in the cost of the systems and adding various functions that make its use as well as its operation easier and more accessible.
-These initiatives also focus on adapting the system to various international markets in order to comply with the current standards in each country that is targeted.

 Concurrently, D-BOX maintains ties with the largest video game designers in the world, which provide content to be coded as required.
-D-BOX continues to develop new products to adequately meet demand from this submarket in the future.
+D-BOX continues to develop new products to adequately meet demand from this sub-market in the future.

+D-BOX introduced a Home Entertainment Motion Controller (HEMCTM) which is capable of analyzing and recognizing the content that is watched by the end-user in real time regardless of the source of such content (streaming, Blu-Ray, cable/satellite, Netflix, Apple TV, Hulu, etc.).
+D-BOX introduced simultaneously a new cinema server (Synchro CinemaTM) which also recognizes films that are played by commercial theatres.
+Such innovations allow the end-user or commercial theatre to instantly obtain the appropriate D-BOX Motion Code without requiring it to be embedded into the content prior to its viewing.

+Based on its recent research on human perception, the Corporation also developed new internal design tools to facilitate motion code design while improving user experience.

 In this market, as in the entertainment market, the Corporation constantly strives to reduce manufacturing costs for its products for various applications for the OEM, integrator and reseller markets.
 Currently, research initiatives are focused mainly on the development of new products, which reflect general changes in the technology and the various content transmission modes.
 D-BOX continues to develop new partnerships with Original Equipment Manufacturers (OEM) that incorporate the hardware component (actuators) of the motion systems produced by D-BOX into their own systems.
+The research team is also pursuing research and development of new actuator technologies to address the needs of specific markets and is continuously testing and stressing its new products for best quality and reliability.